Harish-2502/CCC-Team-72/couchdb/README.md

 A Linux-based system.
 (MacOS scripts to install the CouchDB cluster are provided under the `macos` directory), with Docker Engine but not Docker Desktop installed.

+The IBM CouchDB image used in this project is not available for M1/M2 Apple systems, hence a different image has to be used, such as [the Apache CouchDB one](https://hub.docker.com/_/couchdb), and this recipe may have to be changed.

+Alternatively, you may try to build the IBM CouchDB image from source adding the `'--platform linux/amd64` option .

 ## Cluster setup

 The following instructions apply only to Linux-based systems; for MacOS please move to the `macos` directory and execute `run.sh`.

 Set node IP addresses, electing the first as "master node" and admin credentials (make sure you have no other Docker containers running):